Mrxfg/se-toolkit-hackathon/README.md

 - Which problem your product solves for the end users
 - The product idea in one short sentence

+### Implementation plan

-When the idea is approved, **produce a plan**:
+When the idea is approved, produce a plan for two product versions.
-- prioritized features/functionality;
-- a clear breakdown of functionality into **two product versions.**

-Two product versions:
-- Version 1 is a functioning product that does one core thing well.
-Pick the feature most valuable to the end-user and relatively easy to implement.
+Version 1 does one core thing well:
+- Pick the feature most valuable to the end-user and relatively easy to implement;
+- It is a functioning product, not a prototype;
-- Test Version 1 upon completion, show it to the TA and take note of their feedback.
+- Needs to be shown to the TA upon completion for feedback.

-- Version 2 builds upon Version 1 and takes TA feedback from the lab into account.
+Version 2 builds upon Version 1:
+- address TA feedback from the lab;

-The product must have these components each fulfilling a useful function:
-- LLM-powered agent (preferably `nanobot`)
-- Frontend
-- Backend
-- Database
+- deploy and make it available to use.

 > 🟪 **Notes**
+> 1. The product must have these components each fulfilling a useful function: LLM-powered agent (preferably `nanobot`), Frontend, Backend, Database.
-> 1. You are advised to use the setup from Lab 8 as the base to iterate from.
+> 2. You are advised to use the setup from Lab 8 as the base to iterate from.
-> 2. `Telegram` bots deployed on a university VM can fail to receive messages when hosted there.
+> 3. `Telegram` bots deployed on a university VM can fail to receive messages when hosted there.

-#### Task 3 (product version 1 approved by TA during the lab).
+## Task 3 (product version 1 approved by TA during the lab).
 - Implement both versions outlined in the plan
 - Publish all code as a repo on github.
 - Dockerize all services.